 The best smoked pulled pork is done low & slow.
 This tender & juicy pork shoulder (pork butt) is an easy recipe that takes patience but pays off in the end.
 If you have never smoked a pork shoulder or butt, do not be intimidated.
-It is easy to prep and get it in the smoker.
+It is easy to prep and gets it in the smoker.
 Then you let the heat do the rest.
 The hardest part is waiting hours to enjoy the final product.
 This is a great pulled pork recipe for beginners thanks to its simplicity and foolproof method.

 Perfectly seasoned pork that is cooked for hours over a low temperature in your coal, wood, electric, or pellet smoker is one of my favorite dinners.
 There is nothing like fork-tender, smoky, salty, & savory pulled pork.
-It is fantastic as a sandwich, main dish, or compliment to your favorite salad, pizza, or baked potato.
+It is fantastic as a sandwich, main dish, or complement to your favorite salad, pizza, or baked potato.
 So get out your smoker, invite some friends over, and try out this pulled pork recipe.

 This article has links to products/services that may make us a commission. #ad